jai15111997/multinational-retail-data-centralisation228/README.md

 - Removal of columns lacking meaningful data.

 ***7. Data Loading:***
 Upon completing the data cleaning process, the dataframes are stored as tables in the pgAdmin 4 sales_data database.
-SQL queries are then utilized for interacting with these tables.
+SQL queries are then utilised for interacting with these tables.

 - User details table: dim_users
 - User card details table: dim_card_details